Immortal super-organisms made up of gelatinous fire clones

 While at the surface, pyrosomes look like hollow, translucent pink socks, in the water they are something else entirely, blazing with blue-green bioluminescence.
 Their genus name, Pyrosoma, can be literally translated from Greek as ‘fire body’.

-Above: A fish bin full of pyrosomes.
+Right: A fish bin full of pyrosomes.

 Above: I collect pyrosomes from a mesopelagic trawl.

 Thousands of these cloned fire bodies (known as zooids, each with their own light organ) make up one practically immortal super-organism, which ranges in size from a relatively small sock to a massive cylinder wide enough for a person to enter.
 The theoretical immortality comes from the fact that individual zooids can reproduce via asexual reproduction, making a copy of themselves.
 This means that if parts of the colony are damaged or broken apart, they can be regenerated.
 Only if every single zooid is killed simultaneously will the colony die.